MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsConferenceDirectory.md

 # Get-CsConferenceDirectory

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Returns information about the conference directories configured for use in your organization.
-Conference directories are used to help dial-in conferencing users locate conference information.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Returns information about the conference directories configured for use in your organization.
 Conference directories are used to help dial-in conferencing users locate conference information.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX